 To understand the strong orbital selective behavior at $N=3$, we examine $Z_\alpha$ with $U$ for $N=3.5$ and $N=4$.
-As shown in Fig.~\ref{Fig:1}{\bf c} and {\bf d}, both the quasiparticle weight renormalization and orbital selectivity are stronger with increasing $N$; for $N=4$ where the model is at half filling, a Mott transition develops with increasing $U$ to about $4$ eV.
-These results lead to the phase diagram sketeched in Fig.~\ref{Fig:1}{\bf a}; additional results for further intermediate values of $N$ are given in Fig.~S3 of the SM~\cite{SM}.
-The strong orbital-selective behavior away from half filling can then be naturally understood as doping a putative Mott insulator (MI) at half filling ($N=4$), an effect reminiscent of the strong correlations in heavily hole-doped iron pnictides~\cite{Yu_COSSMS_2013,Eilers_PRL_2016}.
+As shown in Fig.~\ref{Fig:1}{\bf c-e}, both the quasiparticle weight renormalization and orbital selectivity are stronger with increasing $N$; for $N=4$ where the model is at half filling, a Mott transition develops with increasing $U$ to about $4$ eV.
+These results lead to the quantitative global phase diagram in Fig.~\ref{Fig:1}{\bf b}.
+Importantly, the system already exhibits the orbital-selective behavior, with the $z^2$ orbital being more correlated, at a crossover $U_{\rm{cr}}$ smaller than the onset of orbital-selective Mott or the Mott transition.
+This strong orbital-selective behavior away from half filling can then be naturally understood as doping a putative Mott insulator (MI) at half filling ($N=4$), an effect reminiscent of the strong correlations in heavily hole-doped iron pnictides~\cite{Yu_COSSMS_2013,Eilers_PRL_2016}.